Adnan-2k03/nexus_final/README.md

 ## 🎮 Project Overview

 **Nexus** is an MVP platform designed to solve the problem of finding suitable teammates and opponents for competitive gaming.
-Whether you're looking for squad members for an esports tournament or skilled opponents for ranked matches, Nexus connects you with the right players in real-time.
+Whether you're looking for squad members for an esports tournament,ranked matches or skilled opponents for improving yourself, Nexus connects you with the right players in real-time.

 ### Key Features